antomarsi/toOdo_exam/README.md

 To publish you project to your [GithubPages](https://pages.github.com/), check if its is enabled in your git repository, after the deploy, a new branch `gh-pages` will be created (if you don't have it).
 Run the following command to send a version to your [GithubPages](https://pages.github.com/):
+Note: The gh-pages don't work so well using the Windows Command Prompt, use the Ubuntu Subsystem terminal if necessary.

 ```
 $ npm run deploy